Selected Passages from Hungarian-Ottoman Wars

 Sultan Suleiman

-Naturally, Sultan Suleiman could not allow losing the influence over this territory so easily.
-The troops of Pasha Szokollu Mehmed besieged Becse, Becskerek, Csanád, and Lippa castles.
-After a short time, they took them but they were not able to take Temesvár castle, though.
-Martinuzzi’s men were joined by the 9,000-strong army of the Italian mercenary commander, Count Giovanni Battista Castaldo.
-The Habsburg emperor`s army consisted of German-Bohemian-Spanish-Italian-Hungarian troops who joined forces with the Hungarian noble estates and the units of Báthory and Nádasdy.
-Together, they succeeded to make the Turks withdraw.
+Sultan Suleiman, of course, could not allow the influence of this area to be lost so easily.
+The troops of Pasha Szokollu Mehmed besieged the castles of Becse, Becskerek, Csanád, and Lippa.
+After a short time, they took them, but they could not take the castle of Temesvár.
+Martinuzzi’s men were joined by the 9,000-strong army of the Italian mercenary commander Count Giovanni Battista Castaldo.
+The army of the Habsburg emperor was made up of German-Bohemian-Spanish-Italian-Hungarian troops, who joined forces with the Hungarian nobility and the units of Báthory and Nádasdy.
+Together they managed to force the Turks to retreat.

 King Habsburg Ferdinand I of Hungary